Iridium: Oxidation states

 Iridium forms compounds in oxidation states between −3 and +9, but the most common oxidation states are +1, +2, +3, and +4.
 Well-characterized compounds containing iridium in the +6 oxidation state include IrF6 and the oxides Sr2MgIrO6 and Sr2CaIrO6.
 Iridium(VIII) oxide (IrO4) was generated under matrix isolation conditions at 6 K in argon.
 The highest oxidation state (+9), which is also the highest recorded for any element, is found in gaseous [IrO4]+.

 Binary compounds

-Iridium does not form binary hydrides.
-Only one binary oxide is well-characterized: iridium dioxide, IrO_{2}.
-It is a blue black solid that adopts the fluorite structure.
-A sesquioxide, Ir_{2}O_{3}, has been described as a blue-black powder, which is oxidized to IrO_{2} by HNO_{3}.
-The corresponding disulfides, diselenides, sesquisulfides, and sesquiselenides are known, as well as IrS_{3}.
+Iridium forms trihydride at very high pressures.
+Only one binary oxide is well-characterized: iridium dioxide, IrO2.
+It is a blue-black solid that adopts the fluorite structure.
+A sesquioxide, Ir2O3, has been described as a blue-black powder, which is oxidized to IrO2 by HNO3.
+Other iridium chalcogenides include the sulfides IrS2, Ir2S3 and IrS3, and the selenides IrSe2 and Ir2Se3.

-Binary trihalides, IrX_{3}, are known for all of the halogens.
+Binary trihalides, IrX3, are known for all of the halogens.
 For oxidation states +4 and above, only the tetrafluoride, pentafluoride and hexafluoride are known.
-Iridium hexafluoride, IrF_{6}, is a volatile yellow solid, composed of octahedral molecules.
-It decomposes in water and is reduced to IrF_{4}.
-Iridium pentafluoride is also a strong oxidant, but it is a tetramer, Ir_{4}F_{20}, formed by four corner-sharing octahedra.
+Iridium hexafluoride, IrF6, is a volatile yellow solid, composed of octahedral molecules.
+It decomposes in water and is reduced to link=iridium tetrafluoride|IrF4.
+Iridium pentafluoride is also a strong oxidant, but it is a tetramer, Ir4F20, formed by four corner-sharing octahedra.